ItzHefe/Team-Profile-Generator/README.md

 Jeff Jarvis

 ## Questions:
-If you have any question please email me at jeffrey.jarvis32@gmail.com or you can check out my GitHub at itzhefe
+If you have any question please email me at jeffrey.jarvis32@gmail.com or you can check out my GitHub at https://github.com/ItzHefe

 ## How to Contribute:
 <!--- Replace contributions to your own if you like --->